cppsolves/cppfiles/README.md

 #sample readme.md
-THIS IS A SAMPLE README.MD file just something to go on
+THIS IS A SAMPLE README.MD file just anither thing to go on and doing something with it